v3ruxz/v3ruxz/README.md

 # 💫 About Me:
-I'm Alejandro and I'm currently a Cybersecurity Engineering Student at URJC.
+I'm v3ruxz (Alejandro) and I'm a Cybersecurity Engineer.

 # 💻 Tech Stack: